sysrep/time-viz/Setting_Up_Timeline.md

 We have created a timeline.
 It's a controlled component.
 We could mutate the application state and see it changed.
 However, it looks ugly.
 I want to improve the style of our timeline.
-I will add CSS classes on the element and transform it into a horizontal timeline.
+I will add CSS classes to the element and transform it into a horizontal timeline.

-To make it horizontal, I have wirtten a service function `getTimeByPercentage.js` in the `lib` that helps us to get time in the format of percentage.
+To make it horizontal, I have written a service function `getTimeByPercentage.js` in the `lib` that helps us to get time in the format of percentage.
 If an event has a timestamp "10:00" (in 24h format), the service function will return the timestamp in percentage, which equals 10/24 === 0.416 (41.6%).

 Add `getTimeInPercentage.js` in `lib` with the following content.
 ```